Argyle (town), New York: History

-The U.S. National Weather Service confirmed an EF1 tornado touched down near the hamlet of Goose Island on Monday, 10 August 2020.
+The U.S. National Weather Service confirmed an EF1 tornado touched down near the hamlet of Goose Island on Monday, August 10, 2020.
 Damage to roofs and sidings of nearby homes was limited and no injuries were reported, although many tree trunks were snapped or uprooted.
 According to TornadoHistoryProject.com, at least five tornadoes have been confirmed touching down in Washington County since 1950, although this is the first to be confirmed within Argyle during that time.

+The Town of Argyle was near the path of totality (98.5%) during the Solar eclipse of April 8, 2024 according to the WEB site timeanddata.com.
+The time of maximum solar eclipse in Argyle was at 3:27.05 pm and was viewed with mostly clear weather.